-Regular employees hired on or after October 30, 2008, and current employees who elected to transfer to the Paid Time Off (PTO) plan prior to November 14, 2008, shall accrue PTO hours for each biweekly pay period in which the employee has been in paid status, pursuant to the schedules below.
+All full-time and three-quarter time employees hired on or after October 30, 2008, and employees who elected to transfer to the Paid Time Off (PTO) plan prior to November 14, 2008, shall accrue PTO hours for each biweekly pay period in which the employee has been in paid status, pursuant to the schedules below.
 The PTO plan is in lieu of the traditional vacation and sick leave plans.
 PTO can be used for rest, recreation, personal illness/injury or time off to meet other personal needs such as doctor, dentist or EAP appointments with supervisory approval as outlined below.
+PTO may also be used for those reasons set forth in C.R.S. § 8-13.3-404 and described in Administrative Directive 2021-1.

-Full-time employees: After the first full pay period following completion of two months of employment with the City, employees will be credited with 16 hours of PTO and begin accruing PTO at the rate listed below.
+Upon hire, employees will begin accruing PTO at the rate listed below.
 The maximum PTO accrual for full-time employees is listed below: